 A colleague of a colleague is someone who could be in your network, and it’s a great opportunity to connect and engage.
 When you come across a user’s profile, you can look at the right column to see the connections you have in common.
 The more mutual LinkedIn connections you have, the easier it will be to reach out and introduce yourself.

 - People You May Know

 The main purpose of the People You May Know feature is to nudge you into connecting with people you probably have interacted with in the past.
 It’s a great feature for expanding your network and finding users with mutual connections or who are in the same industry as yours.

 When people do business, referrals and word-of-mouth are among the top ways to find buyers.
 Reaching out to more people means you have more chances of tapping the right leads.

 So when we ask, do I need a bigger LinkedIn network?
 The answer is, it depends on who they are and how you interact with them.

-One of the most effective ways to grow your network
+Another way to grow your network

-To widen your network, you can scan the members list and check out a few profiles both within and outside your 1st, 2nd, and 3rd degree network.
+To widen your network, you can scan the LinkedIn members list and check out a few profiles both within and outside your 1st, 2nd, and 3rd degree network.

 When connecting, remember to introduce yourself via a personalized invitation!

 You’ve probably come across a few LinkedIn sayings once or twice, but there are a lot of misconceptions about the platform.